 ‘I’d just dig her up again.’

-The girl closed her eyes.
+She closed her eyes.
 Her arms were bruised, varicose; just then I realized how young she was.
-It was likely I had been dead for longer than she’d ever lived.

 ‘There’s no happily ever after,’ she said.
 ‘Not with the dead.
-The body is going to decompose even faster out in the open.
+The body will decompose even faster out in the open.
 See her liver?
 The bugs are already having a field day.
 And the cops, soon enough.’

 The stranger seemed to shrink then.